oicana/.github/profile/README.md

 Oicana is a toolset for cross-platform PDF templating using [Typst].
-Write your document templates with a modern and powerfull typesetter, then create PDFs from them in your own software.
-Oicana comes with integrations for C# and TS/JS in the browser (more are WIP).
+Write your document templates with a modern and powerfull typesetter.
+Combine data and templates in your own software to create PDFs in down to single digits milliseconds.
+Oicana comes with integrations for C#, Rust, and TS/JS in Node.js and the browser.
+Libraries for more tech stacks are work in progress.

 - *Multi-platform* - The same templates work with all Oicana integrations.
 - *Powerful Layouting* - Templates can use all of Typst's functionality including its extensive package ecosystem.